Ayoub2503/Generative-models/README.md

 # Generative-models
-This repository contain some developped work about generative models from scratch
+This repository contains some developped work about generative models from scratch